Westworld (film): Plot

 Peter and John, recovering from a drunken bar-room brawl, wake up in Westworld's brothel, unaware of the park's breakdown.
-When the Gunslinger challenges the men to a showdown, John treats the confrontation as an amusement but the android shoots him dead.
-Peter runs for his life, and the android follows.

-Peter flees to other areas of the park but finds only dead guests, damaged androids and a panicked technician attempting to escape Delos, who is soon killed by the Gunslinger.
-Peter climbs down through a manhole in Roman World into the underground control complex and discovers that the resort's computer technicians suffocated in the control room when the ventilation system shut down.
-The Gunslinger stalks him through the underground corridors.
-While running away, Peter enters an android-repair laboratory.
-When the Gunslinger arrives there, Peter pretends to be an android lying on a table for repairs before throwing acid into the Gunslinger's face.
-Peter flees, returning to the surface inside the Medieval World castle.
+When the Gunslinger challenges them to a showdown in the street, John treats the confrontation as an amusement, but the android shoots him dead.
+Peter runs for his life through other areas of the park, pursued by the android.
+He encounters dead guests, damaged androids and a panicked technician attempting to escape Delos, who is killed by the Gunslinger.
+Peter descends into the underground control complex, finding the computer technicians asphyxiated.
+The Gunslinger stalks him into an underground android-repair laboratory.
+Peter pretends to be an android awaiting repairs, throws acid into the Gunslinger's face, and escapes to the surface inside the Medieval World castle.

-With its optical inputs damaged, the Gunslinger cannot track Peter visually and tries instead to find him using its infrared scanners.
-Peter stands beneath flaming torches and discovers that they mask his presence from the android.
-He sets it on fire with a torch and leaves the android to burn.
-Peter hears a call in a dungeon and finds a chained woman begging for help.
-He gives her water but this causes her to short-circuit and shut down, revealing her to be a robot.
+With damaged optical inputs, the Gunslinger tracks Peter using infrared scanners.
+Peter discovers burning torches mask his presence, and he sets the Gunslinger on fire and leaves it to burn.
+Peter encounters a chained woman in a dungeon, but giving her water causes her to short-circuit, revealing her to be an android.
 The burned shell of the Gunslinger attacks him once again before succumbing to its damage.

-Peter then sits on the dungeon steps, exhausted and shocked, as the memory of Delos' marketing slogan resonates: "Boy, have we got a vacation for you!"
+Peter collapses on the dungeon steps, exhausted and shocked, as the memory of Delos' marketing slogan resonates: "Boy, have we got a vacation for you!"